noclueonwhattodo/20-time-project/progress log.md

                                               #11/23/2017 log 2#
  This f****** sucks.
 I made log two, planned out the entire first phaze.
 I closed my computer and upon opening it crashed and i lost all of my work

+                                              #11/27/2017 log 3#
+It's time to get back on track.
+My workflow works, so that it not an issue.
+I have yet to learn about GUI's but Mr.O suggested that I learn interactive HTML/CSS and integrate it with the java; more on that in future.
+The game will have three stages all very different, but with some elements of the previous stage integrated back into the next.
+The game will begin with a pretty simple tast, but will end with monitoring and managing multiple streams of information.
+The aim of the game starts with writing lines of code and ends with you turning the whole universe into a super computer.

+Stage one
+-you click a button and "write" a line of code.
+-every line of code costs a joule of electricity
+-you can buy joules by the Kj (cost starts at 15$ +- 5$[increases by 0.03% every purchase] {buy bots, they make one line of code per second}(cost 2$ +0.15% every purchase) {creatre a thinktank, generates upgrades for the rest of the game.
+Can buy more snacks and more beanbags}